 Students should direct any questions they have about the accuracy of records to the person in charge of the office where the records are kept.
 If questions still remain, the matter may be referred to the Dean of Students.
 Should it be necessary, a hearing may be held to resolve challenges concerning the accuracy of records in those cases where informal discussions have not satisfactorily settled the questions raised.

 The GSD regards the following information as “directory information,” that is, information that, under FERPA, can be made available to the general public: name (including recorded name), local address, local phone, degree program, date of graduation, email address, previous degree(s) and institution(s), and enrollment status.
-Please note that Harvard University’s definition of “directory information,” found here under FERPA Overview, which may include elements in addition to those used by the GSD, and that requests for directory information received at the University level thus may result in disclosure of such additional elements.
+Please note that Harvard University’s definition of “directory information,” found in the Provost’s FERPA Overview, may include elements in addition to those used by the GSD, and that requests for directory information received at the University level thus may result in disclosure of such additional elements.

 Students may direct the GSD not to disclose their directory information, usually known as putting in place a “FERPA Block.”
 To do so, a student must inform the GSD Registrar in writing, of that decision.
 Students should be aware of the possible consequences of putting in place a FERPA Block, such as missed mailings, messages, and announcements, non-verification of enrollment or degree status, and non-inclusion in the Harvard Commencement booklet.
 Students who have previously chosen to put in place a FERPA Block may decide to reverse this decision, also by informing the GSD Registrar in writing.